saralstalin/saralflow/README.md

 1. Open a workspace/folder containing your code.

-2. Click the `SaralFlow` button in the VS Code activity bar to launch the panel.
+2. Click the `SaralFlow` button in the VS Code Status bar to launch the panel.

 3. In the new webview panel, describe the feature or change you want to implement.